Nonparametric Distribution Regression Re-calibration

-In the pioneering work of~\citet{distributioncalibrationregression}, the authors assumed that $Q$ and $\widetilde Q$ are close enough that their difference can be described by a low-dimensional parametric transformation, where the parameters are dependent on the first two moments of $Q$.
+Having established the desired properties of $\widetilde Q$, the remaining challenge is to estimate the \emph{calibration map} $Q \mapsto \widetilde{Q}$.
+In the pioneering work of \citet{distributioncalibrationregression}, the authors assumed that $Q$ and $\widetilde Q$ are close enough that their difference can be described by a low-dimensional parametric transformation, where the parameters are dependent on the first two moments of $Q$.

 We relax the heuristic and restrictive assumption on $Q$ and $\widetilde Q$, and estimate the calibration map in a fully non-parametric manner using conditional kernel mean embeddings \citep{song_operator_inversion_ckme, measure_theoretic_ckme}.
 In the first step, we embed the predictions of the original model into an RKHS over distributions, i.e., one induced by a kernel $k : \MY \times \MY \to \R$.
-A general recipe for this is given by the so called \emph{Gaussian-type kernels} introduced by~\citet{kernels_nonstandard_input}, namely
+A general recipe for this is given by the so called \emph{Gaussian-type kernels} introduced by \citet{kernels_nonstandard_input}, namely

-Here $\mu_M$ and $\mu_{M'}$ are the kernel mean embeddings of $q$ and $q'$, respectively, in a RKHS $\calH_r$ over $\Y$, and $\sigma$ is a bandwith parameter.
+Here $\mu_M$ and $\mu_{M'}$ are the kernel mean embeddings of $q$ and $q'$, respectively, in a RKHS $\calH_r$ over $\Y$, and $\sigma$ is a bandwidth parameter.
 The induced kernel $k$ is characteristic provided that $r$ is characteristic.

+\begin{remark} The assumptions regarding the original feature space $\mathcal{X}$ and the joint distribution of $(X, Y)$ are treated implicitly in this work, as they are entirely determined by the capabilities of the chosen base model.
+In contrast, nonparametric re-calibration imposes requirements primarily on the target space $\mathcal{Y}$.
+Specifically, $\mathcal{Y}$ must be a \emph{compact metric space} to admit a universal Gaussian-type kernel \citep{kernels_nonstandard_input}.
+Furthermore, no restrictions are placed on the joint distribution of $(Q, Y)$, as conditional kernel mean embeddings are universally consistent estimators \citep{measure_theoretic_ckme}. \end{remark}

 Given the Gaussian-type kernel $k$ and a kernel $l : \Y \times \Y \to \R$ that encodes the targets via its canonical feature map $\psi : \Y \to \calH_l$, the CKME framework yields an estimator of $\widetilde Q$ given $Q$ of the form